Law of Singapore: 1946–1963: The end of the Straits Settlements: Singapore as a separate colony and self-governing state

-The British Military Administration was terminated by Proclamation No. 77 (1946) dated 18 March 1946, and with effect from 1 April, the Straits Settlements were disbanded by the Straits Settlements (Repeal) Act 1946.
-By the Singapore Colony Order in Council 1946, Singapore was constituted as a new colony under the British Settlements Acts 1887.
+The British Military Administration was terminated by Proclamation No. 77 (1946) dated 18 March 1946, and with effect from 1 April, the Straits Settlements were disbanded by the Straits Settlements (Repeal) Act 1946 (9 & 10 Geo.
+6 c.
+37 (UK)).
+By the Singapore Colony Order in Council 1946, Singapore was constituted as a new colony under the British Settlements Acts 1887 (50 & 51 Vict. c.
+54 (UK)).
 A Singapore Legislative Council was created with power to legislate for the peace, order and good government of the Colony.
 The High Court and Court of Appeal of the Straits Settlements became the Colony of Singapore High Court and Court of Appeal.

 In 1958 Singapore was granted internal self-government and became the State of Singapore.
-This change was put into place by the Singapore (Constitution) Order in Council 1958 made under powers conferred by the State of Singapore Act 1958.
+This change was put into place by the Singapore (Constitution) Order in Council 1958 made under powers conferred by the State of Singapore Act 1958 (6 & 7 Eliz.
+2. c.
+59 (UK)).
 The Legislative Council was transformed into a Legislative Assembly consisting mainly of elected members.

 During this period, the basic structure of the courts remained much as it had been in the pre-war colonial era, with only minor changes being made such as the redesignation of the Police Courts as Magistrates' Courts in 1955.